neoforged/Documentation/versioned_docs/version-1.20.4/resources/server/recipes/incode.md

 }
 ```

-The update event must be [attached] to the Forge event bus.
+The update event must be [attached] to the NeoForge event bus.

 Loom Recipes
 ------------